fplusf/doingo/CONTEXT.md

 ### **Core Features:**

+- Dedicated page for reminders which can be CRUD.
+- Integrating Apple reminders, and they can be synced and manipulated.
 - Smart reminders that adapt to user patterns.
 - Deadline consequence tracking for motivation.
+- Reminders from Apple and Custom Reminders possible to CRUD
+- Reminders from tasks and subtasks will be shown here
+- Any reminder can be converted to a task but not all reminders are tasks by thmeselvs

 ### **Implementation Plan:**